nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-06-25-run-router-hyper-v/index.md

 ---
 title: Run a router on Hyper-V
-description: "Learn how to run a router on Hyper-V for seamless VM internet access in corporate and hotel networks.
-Discover efficient setup tips and solutions!"
+description: Learn how to run a router on Hyper-V for seamless VM internet access in corporate and hotel networks.
+Discover efficient setup tips and solutions!
 date: 2014-06-25
 creator: Martin Hinshelwood
 id: "10617"